-I started Being PALL – Plastic A Lot Less – in November 2008.
-Before that I was pretty normal in the plastic side of things.
+Before 2008 I was pretty ‘normal’ in the plastic side of things.
 I bought a lot of plastics.
 Water in plastic, lazy soups, filled pasta, microwave meals for work, bags upon bags under the sink, bathroom full of plastics, drinking straws.
 I used plastic cups and plates when ever they were given to me.
 You know, the usual story.

 I recycled, before it was as common as it is now.